 In 2020 he was shortlisted for the Dalkey Literary Awards Emerging Writer.

-Duncan's second novel A Sabbatical in Leipzig was published by The Lilliput Press in 2020.
+Duncan's second novel A Sabbatical in Leipzig was published as a coedition between the Lilliput Press and Profile Books in 2020.

 Praise For Love Notes From A German Building Site

 'Out of rather unusual material Adrian Duncan has crafted a quiet, beautifully written, intellectually provocative and compelling story, an assured blend of mastery and mystery'

 'In such a brutish and masculine atmosphere, Duncan's account is an unmasked ray of hope ...
 The prose is minimal, yet the ideas are maximal.
 If more men thought and wrote as tenderly and honestly as Adrian Duncan, we'd have stronger, sturdier novels and fewer garish monuments to consumerism'

 'Adrian Duncan's captivating debut.
 Written in a reflective tone that invites us to be as curious about the world as the book's narrator ...
 Duncan juxtaposes the personal with a marked curiosity about the world around him.
 There is a scrupulousness to his style of writing ...
 The book is at once a love note to a place, a job and a relationship, the layers of which come together with structural precision'

 'Delicately observed and resonant'